9 Types of Pipes Used in Commercial Building Construction

 As the name implies, these pipes carry rainwater from the roof down to the surface water sewer or soakaway.
 This prevents the accumulation of rainwater on the rooftop and helps maximize its use for farming or gardening purposes.

-Rainwater pipes are ideally 75 millimeters in diameter.
+Rainwater drainage pipes are ideally 75 millimeters in diameter.
 These are also thinner than soil or wastewater pipes because they don’t need to carry thick or solid waste.

 2. Soil Pipes